OmicsML/dance/README.md

 pip uninstall torch-spline-conv
 ```

-For more information about installation or other CUDA version options, check out the installation pages for the corresponding packges
+For more information about installation or other CUDA version options, check out the installation pages for the corresponding packages

 - [PyTorch](https://pytorch.org/get-started/)
 - [PyG](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)